floss1138/dbDotCad/README.md

 Start with `h1_` hostnames for site 1, or `h0` for global hostnames with 0 for area code
 Continue as necessary ...
 Start with `v1_` for virtual area1 (possibly within an existing area), or `v0` for global virtual areas
+Areas can be added for development/design d1_ d2_ d3_ and once the design is finalised, change the name to that of the production area s1_ s2_

 The title will be checked with the regex ^(s|x|t|h)\d+_[0-9]+-[0-9]+-[0-9]+-[A-Z]+_.* or more concisely ^[sxth]\d+_([0-9]+-){3}[A-Z]+_.*
 The configuration file will allow 3 different regex matches to be used in cases where multiple naming conventions may exist.  ddc has to cope with a use case where existing naming had insufficient provision for the site code and different databases were used for different sites.
 If the site code is missing (i.e the title is N-N-N-A not sN_N-N-N-A) the site code will be assumed to be s1_ by default.